alexander171294/web-poker/README.md

 This project is an Angular/Nativescript Web/Mobile poker client and Java/Spring websocket backend.
 Additionally, the persistence of data is provided by mysql.

-In the past, i tried to start this proyect using php and simple html/javascript/jquery client, but for various reasons i never finished it.
+In the past, i tried to start this project using php and simple html/javascript/jquery client, but for various reasons i never finished it.
 Now i started this project to continue this ambitious project, but this time using java and angular/Nativescript.

-Do't worry, I put simple instructions for you to install all without know how to work these technologies.
+**Do't worry**, I put simple instructions for you to install all without know how to work these technologies.

 This project is only for fun, and i will write the code in a long term and including spaces of times without commit.